ruby-hyperloop/todo-tutorial/README.md

    `bundle exec rails g model Todo title:string completed:boolean priority:integer`

-   This runs a rails *generator* which will create the skeleton Todo model class, and create a *migration* which will and the necessary tables and columns to the database.
+   This runs a Rails *generator* which will create the skeleton Todo model class, and create a *migration* which will add the necessary tables and columns to the database.

    **VERY IMPORTANT!** Now look in the db/migrate/ directory, and edit the migration file you have just created.
-It should be titled with a long string of numbers then "create_todos" at the end.
+The file will be titled with a long string of numbers then "create_todos" at the end.
 Change the line creating the completed boolean field so that it looks like this:
     ```ruby
     ...
         t.boolean :completed, null: false, default: false
     ...
     ```
-    For details on 'why' see [this blog post.](https://robots.thoughtbot.com/avoid-the-threestate-boolean-problem) Basically this insures `completed` is treated as a true boolean, and will avoid having to check between `false` and `nil` later on.
+    For details on 'why' see [this blog post.](https://robots.thoughtbot.com/avoid-the-threestate-boolean-problem) Basically this insures `completed` is treated as a true boolean, and will avoid having to check between `false` and `null` later on.

-    Now run `bundle exec rails db:migrate`
+    Now run `bundle exec rails db:migrate` which will create the table.

 2. **Make your Model Public:**
   *Move* `todo.rb` to `app/hyperloop/models`.